OSGeo/gdal/doc/source/glossary.rst

     OGC

         Open Geospatial Consortium.
-An international, non-profit organisation that develops and promotes open standards for geospatial data and services.
+An international, non-profit organization that develops and promotes open standards for geospatial data and services.

         .. seealso::